Set up DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 }

-To find the values that you need to use in the properties object for completing the connection resource definition, you can use the following API for a specific connector:
+To find the required values for the properties object so that you can complete the connection resource definition, use the following API for a specific connector:

 GET https://management.chinacloudapi.cn/subscriptions/{Azure-subscription-ID}/providers/Microsoft.Web/locations/{Azure-region-location}/managedApis/{connector-name}?api-version=2016-06-01